-The management of the Council's debt was maintained within the local limits set under the prudential regime.
-The cost of servicing debt was maintained within the budget set by the Council for 2013/14 with the Council's borrowing costs at £36.2m.
-The Council undertook no long-term external borrowing in 2013/14 and its loans outstanding reduced by £1.9m to £492.95m.
+The management of the council's debt was maintained within local limits set under the prudential regime.
+The council's borrowing costs of £24.4m were within the 2014/15 budget.
+No new long-term external borrowing was undertaken in 2014/15.
+Loans outstanding at the year-end amounted to £497m.